GH-TpaeFawzen/slashes-portable-shellscript-awkly/README.md

 Leaving `FILE` to be empty, the program is read from stdin.

+## Notes about your Slashes program
+This interpreter accepts any binarily-written program, because the interpreter translates the source into hexadecimal to be read byte-by-byte.
+This interpreter expects your program to be encoded in ASCII-compatible encoding.

 # Requirements
 The interpreter requires following POSIX-compliant utilities: sh, od, tr, sed, grep, echo, awk, and xargs.